 C. When trailering, the owner is responsible for cleaning up hay, shavings, and any other debris. left on sidewalks and paved streets which must be removed.

 D. Animal feces must NEVER be allowed to wash off an owner’s property and threaten the health, safety, and well-being of their neighbors and those living downstream.

+E. Horse feces must be removed from all sidewalks and bridges.